Skip to main content

 Five people are standing in the center of the image at a table, engaged in conversation.
 Surrounding this central image is a drawn circle.
 Five lines extend outward from the circle, each ending in another circle.
 Inside these circles are individual portraits of the people in the center of the image.
 Additional lines connect the circles with the portraits.
 Together, the lines and circles form a network.

-This enables them to develop solutions for the world's major challenges.
+This enables them to develop solutions to the world's major challenges.

 A woman wearing a white lab coat, safety goggles, and a face mask is holding a test tube with a yellow fluid in her right hand and another container with the same fluid in her left hand.
 She is looking at the test tube.
 In front of her, there is a microscope on a table.
 On the table, there are two sheets of notes and a green pen.